 Taiichi Ohno worked his way up to the machine shop manager and eventually became a director.
 During this time, he identified seven key areas of waste that contributed to reduced performance at the company.
 In particular, they faced issues of overproduction and raw material stockpiling, which created waste when consumer demand would fluctuate.
 So Ohno needed to create a system to signal when a new product was required, that could be shared with the production line and the raw materials supplier at just the right time…

 The epiphany came in 1956 when Ohno went to the US and visited the American supermarket chain Piggly Wiggly.
-The system inspired him to use paper cards across the entire supply chain to track demand and signal actions as needed, and the Kanban system was born.
+The system inspired him to use paper cards across the supply chain to track demand and signal actions as needed.
 These cards would be attached to the production line until a card was finished.
 The card would then be attached to the car, and once it is sold, the card would go back to the production line.
 Only when the card would return to the line could the workers start developing a new product.
 Even then, cards would be held in a "pending queue" until they hit a specific number, which indicated there was enough demand to continue.
 (Source)

 How Kanban boards workd